 Under those circumstances, the Public Records Act imposes duties on both local agencies and requesters.
-Local agencies must assist a requester to formulate a "focused and effective request that reasonably describes an identifiable record or records," by following certain procedural requirements.
-Likewise, the requester is obligated to engage in this process, and communicate to the custodian of records the scope of the public information requested.
-Both the local agency and the requester must be reasonable in this process.
+Local agencies must assist a requester to formulate a "focused and effective request that reasonably describes an identifiable record or records," by following certain procedural requirements.35 Likewise, the requester is obligated to engage in this process, and to provide the scope of the public information requested, which the City must communicate to the custodian of records.
+Both the local agency and the requester must be reasonable in this process.36